Christine McGlade: You Can't Do That on Television

 McGlade's nickname on the show was "Moose", which was also her nickname in real life.
 According to McGlade's personal blog, she was given the name by a sixth-grade classmate "based on the fact that I was always the smallest kid in the class.
-I think [the classmate] may have been referring to the character in the Archie comics, the giant blonde one, called 'Moose.'"
-After she mentioned this to Roger Price, he decided to write it into the show, and thereafter McGlade was known as "Moose" not only to her schoolmates, but to millions of viewers in the U.S., Canada and around the world.
+I think [the classmate] may have been referring to the character in the Archie comics, the giant blonde one, called 'Moose'."
+After she mentioned this to Roger Price, he decided to write it into the show, and thereafter McGlade was known as "Moose" not only to her schoolmates, but to millions of viewers in the U.S., Canada, and around the world.
 Though she frequently took her fellow cast members gently to task for referring to her by the nickname, and was referred to more often as "Christine" in later years, the nickname's use persisted among the veterans in the cast, most specifically Lisa Ruddy and Les Lye, until almost the end of her tenure.

-McGlade's tenure as host continued through "Garbage", the fifth episode of the 1986 season, by which time she was the last of the original cast members, other than Lye.
-(Ruddy had left at the end of 1985.)
+McGlade's tenure as host continued through "Garbage", the fifth episode of the 1986 season, by which time she was the last of the original cast members, other than Lye (Ruddy had left at the end of 1985).
 Though, in keeping with YCDTOTV custom, her departure was not overtly acknowledged on camera, some viewers have suggested that her final scene – in which she and her fellow cast members were carted off the set in garbage bags – may be a tongue-in-cheek reference to it.
 After McGlade's departure, Alasdair Gillis served as the show's primary host through the end of the 1986 season, at which time he left the cast as well.

-In all, McGlade was the third longest-serving member of cast, having appeared in ninety-one episodes of YCDTOTV, and hosting eighty-nine.
-(She made only a brief appearance in 1979's Episode Five, and her ninety-first appearance was the cameo in "Age".)
+In all, McGlade was the third longest-serving member of cast, having appeared in ninety-one episodes of YCDTOTV, and hosting eighty-nine (she made only a brief appearance in 1979's Episode Five, and her ninety-first appearance was the cameo in "Age").
 Among cast members, only Les Lye (all 144 episodes) and Abby Hagyard (113) appeared in more episodes.

 Later acting career

 After leaving YCDTOTV, McGlade starred on Turkey Television, a comedy/variety show aired on Nickelodeon which was also created by Price.
 As well as acting on the show (along with former YCDTOTV castmates Kevin Kubusheskie, Adam Reid and Les Lye), McGlade also served as assistant producer.

 In 1983, she hosted Let Me Prove It on the short-lived pay television service, C Channel.
+The show later aired in reruns on YTV between 1988 and 1991.

+While producing Snit Station interstitials at YTV in the early 2000s, she occasionally played the character "The Wart".